ignitewtk/Mall-groceries/README.md

 ## Skill Stacks

-The system uses React as front-end framework, combined with Redux for state management.
+The system uses _React_ as front-end framework, combined with Redux for state management.

-The system is configured with Nginx for load balance and as proxy for passing cross-field requests.
+The system is configured with _Nginx_ for load balance and as proxy for passing cross-field requests.

-The system is containerised and can be run on Docker.
+The system is containerised and can be run on _Docker_.

-``Tools`` React, Redux, Ajax, Javascript, CSS, HTML, Docker, Nginx, Ant Design UI components.
+``Tools`` _React, Redux, Ajax, Javascript, CSS, HTML, Docker, Nginx, Ant Design UI components_.

 ## Run locally